 Do you lick your paint brushes when you paint minis?
 Or, maybe you’ve seen other hobbyist do it and you’re a little disgusted.
-If so, here are the three top reasons that miniature artists might lick their brush.
+If so, here are the three reasons a miniature artists might lick their brush.

-1. It’s a really convenient way to restore and keep a fine brush tip
+1. Brush licking is a convenient way to keep a fine brush tip

 A painter might lick their brushes to reform the bristles after each color change or after rinsing their brush in their water pot.
 Saliva has a strong surface tension for bristles, quickly acting as a binder.
 The whole motion is fast and can easily become part of the painting flow.
 It’s effective.

-2. Saliva is a really good acrylic blending medium
+2. Saliva is the best paint blending medium

 Saliva has useful properties for acrylic painting of miniatures.
 A lot of advanced techniques use saliva to blend paint.
 Privateer Press advocates the use of two-brush blending (TBB) with their brand of P3 Paints and painting style.